rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 </details>

 Using `RMRKNesting` requires custom implementation of minting logic.
-Available internal functions to use when witing it
+Available internal functions to use when writing it
 are:

 - `_mint(address to, uint256 tokenId)`